PranavKumarAV/ML-Model-Profiling-Optimization/README.md

 Use the following pip commands:

-- `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`
-- `pip install onnx onnxruntime-gpu`
-- `pip install line_profiler Pillow`
+- `pip install -r requirements.txt`

 ---